 Don wears the shirt again when he leaves the motel about a week later, having been blamed for Andy’s theft of the funds raised during the Legion dinner.
-In addition to a serious grimace, he wears his blue bomber jacket and brown slacks as he tosses the money back to Del.
+In addition to a serious grimace, he wears his blue Derby bomber-style jacket and brown slacks as he tosses the money back to Del.

 Don’s autumnal-plaid sport shirt shows up again in “Person to Person” (Episode 7.14) when he calls Sally from Utah, having just witnessed Gary Gabelich’s Blue Flame breaking the land speed record at Bonneville Speedway on October 23, 1970.
 Sally, in turn, breaks the news about Betty’s lung cancer diagnosis.
 Don reacts as one would expect him to, but Sally is the true hero of this tough call.
 “I’m not being dramatic.
 Now, please, take me seriously,” she urges as she offers thoughtful suggestions on what he should do.

 This shirt makes its final appearance for a sunset walk at Big Sur, when Don wears it with a pair of jeans.